How to Grow and Care for Gardenia

 As with many plants in the coffee family, gardenia benefit from regular deadheading.
 To sustain beautiful blooms during the flowering season, deadheading helps to encourage new growth.
 Not only this, but faded flowers can become messy as they accumulate on the ground, so it’s best to cut them off when you notice them.

-Look for whiteflies and mealybugs and remove them
+Look for harmful pests and remove them

 Protect the plant during cold snaps